imandra-ai/ocaml-opentelemetry/cohttp/_doc-dir/README.md

 HTTP parser, and implementations using various asynchronous programming
 libraries:

+* `Http` provides essential type definitions used in Cohttp and an extremely fast http parser.
+It is designed to have no dependencies and make it easy for other packages to easily interoperate with Cohttp.
 * `Cohttp_lwt_unix` uses the [Lwt](https://ocsigen.org/lwt/) library, and
   specifically the UNIX bindings.
 It uses [ocaml-tls](https://github.com/mirleft/ocaml-tls) as the TLS implementation to handle HTTPS connections.